 In this tutorial, we will show you how to install Atom Text Editor on your Ubuntu 18.04 LTS.
-For those of you who didn’t know, Atom is an open-source text editor that is modern developed by GitHub.
+For those of you who didn’t know, Atom is an open-source text editor that is modern and developed by GitHub.
 Atom is built using HTML, CSS, JS, and other web technologies.
 It supports more than 35+ programming languages by default.

 Atom is a desktop application built using web technologies.
-Most of the extending packages have free software licenses and are community-built and maintained.
+Most of the extended packages have free software licenses and are community-built and maintained.
 Atom is based on Electron (formerly known as Atom Shell), a framework that enables cross-platform desktop applications using Chromium and Node.js.
 It is written in CoffeeScript and Less.
 It can also be used as an integrated development environment (IDE).

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of Atom Text Editor on the Ubuntu 18.04 (Bionic Beaver) server.
+I will show you the step-by-step installation of Atom Text Editor on the Ubuntu 18.04 (Bionic Beaver) server.

 Install Atom Text Editor on Ubuntu 18.04 LTS Bionic Beaver